Three good reasons for doing research at the University of Stuttgart

 The background to this commitment to interdisciplinarity is formed by a singular vision: to research the entire genesis and life cycle as well as the engineering implementation of a product or technology, but also to value their societal effects and sustainability as technological innovations.
 In addition, consistent interdisciplinarity opens up innovative research areas such as the Digital Humanities.

 Record sums for research

-Annual external funding totalling between 180 and 200 million euros makes it clear: The University is a sought-after partner for national and international foundations as well as for industry.
-Success in raising external funds is also reflected in important rankings, such as funding per professor: according to the latest statistics of the Federal Statistical Office published in 2013, the University of Stuttgart with 744,000 euro per professor raised the highest amount of external funds among German universities.
+Annual external funding totalling more than 200 million euros makes it clear: The University is a sought-after partner for national and international foundations as well as for industry.
+Success in raising external funds is also reflected in important rankings, such as funding per professor: according to the latest statistics of the Federal Statistical Office published in 2015, the University of Stuttgart with 744,000 euro per professor raised the highest amount of external funds among German universities.
 This meant that Stuttgart professors on average brought in three times the external funds raised by their colleagues at other universities.

 At the same time, the University also acts a powerful engine for business and society in the Stuttgart region.
 We maintain close contacts with numerous large and mid-sized industrial and business enterprises.
 With nearly 50 million euro of external funding from industry, the University of Stuttgart handles a material share of the contract research conducted by universities in the state of Baden-Wuerttemberg.